 - Visual acuity less than 3/60 or less than 10/200 (Snellen) in the better eye with best possible correction; OR

-- Limitation of the field of vision subtending an angle of less than 10 degree.
+- Limitation of the field of vision subtending an angle of fewer than 10 degrees.
 OR

 - Visual acuity less than 3/60 or less than 10/200 (Snellen) in the better eye with best possible corrections; OR

-- Limitation of the field of vision subtending an angle of less than 40 degrees up to 10 degree.
+- Limitation of the field of vision subtending an angle of fewer than 40 degrees up to 10 degrees.

 Hearing Impaired (“HI” Category)

-- Deaf: means person having 70 DB hearing loss in speech frequencies in both ears.
+It means a person having 70 DB hearing loss in speech frequencies in both ears.

-- Hard of Hearing: means person having 60 DB to 70 DB hearing loss in speech frequencies in both ears.
+It means a person having 60 DB to 70 DB hearing loss in speech frequencies in both ears.

 Only those persons, who suffer from any one of the following types of disabilities, are eligible to apply under this category:

-- Mental Illness (MI) means a substantial disorder of thinking, mood, perception, orientation, or memory that grossly impairs judgement, behaviour, capacity to recognise reality or ability to meet the ordinary demands of life, but does not include retardation which is a condition of arrested or incomplete development of mind of a person specially characterized by sub normality of intelligence.
+- Mental Illness (MI) means a substantial disorder of thinking, mood, perception, orientation, or memory that grossly impairs judgment, behavior, capacity to recognize reality, or ability to meet the ordinary demands of life, but does not include retardation which is a condition of arrested or incomplete development of mind of a person especially characterized by subnormality of intelligence.

 - Multiple disabilities

 Note: Only those persons with benchmark disabilities would be eligible for reservation.
-“Benchmark disability” means a person with not less than 40% of a specified disability where specified disability has not been defined in measurable terms and includes the persons with disability, where disability has been defined in a measureable terms, as certified by the certifying authority.
-A person who wants to avail benefit of reservation will have to submit a disability certificate issued by a competent authroty as per Goverment of India guidelines.
-Such certificate will habe to be subject to verification / re-verification as may be decided by competent authority.
+“Benchmark disability” means a person with not less than 40% of a specified disability where specified disability has not been defined in measurable terms and includes the persons with a disability, where disability has been defined in measurable terms, as certified by the certifying authority.
+A person who wants to avail the benefit of reservation will have to submit a disability certificate issued by a competent authority as per Government of India guidelines.
+Such a certificate will have to be subject to verification / re-verification as may be decided by the competent authority.

 The allocation of reserved vacancies for the persons with benchmark disabilities will be as prescribed in the “The Rights of Persons with Disabilities Act, 2016” as per vacancies reported to IBPS by Participating Organizations.